 The idea of fifteen thousand words on fountain pens, in a similar style (if possible) to Umberto Eco ended up being a daunting task.
 That’s why I started this little book back at the end of last year – in fact, just a few days short of a year ago, now.
 I’d even titled this notebook ‘Le Book du Paris’ although that page remains blank, save for the squiggle that is my name.
 Paris, in fifteen thousand words.
 Easy when it’s a diary.
 Not so easy when it has to be of a certain quality in order to impress both academics and tutors.
 This is why my mind wondered around Paris and her arrondissements.
 Although it was my feet that did all the walking.
 Now I’m sat at a desk, lamp light hurting my eyes and my mind is struggling to focus on what I want to say.
 I know the destination, but the journey isn’t easy this evening.

-So, back to it, fifteen thousand words of encapsulating writing means that it can’t be only a Paris journal.
+So, back to it, fifteen thousand words of encapsulating writing means that it can’t be just a Paris journal.
 And the way my mind works, this isn’t an issue.
 I found my writing spot in Au Père Tranquille and it gave me my focus.
 The history and even patrons of this fine establishment.
 Yet, the more I dig, the more my mind wonders.
 Au Père Tranquille is located around the Westfield shopping centre at Les Halles.
 Westfield wasn’t always here.
 There are postcards showing me the area, represented in what I imagine to be the 1930’s; was it like the depiction?
 Who knows?
 More research and I find different views of Les Halles from prior times.
 These are photographs.
 A flick through eBay and some more use of my PayPal account finds me with even more photographs.
 And a book.
 It is of photos by Robert Doisneau who took photos of many things throughout his career.
 And a lot of these were of Paris.
 There is even a specific book about Les Halles.
 I now also need to look into Au Père Tranquille more than simply the match book that I bought from an American collector.
 I have to learn the history behind Les Halles aside from market day.
 I should investigate Robert Doisneau to create a singular human focal point to my fifteen thousand words.
 All the while, I’m still writing with my fountain pens (and adding to my collection) and have even purchased three typewriters; two of which need to be renovated in differing amounts.

 I wonder if my other 19 followers will ever read my blog?